numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

    datatype-specific logic being implemented as special methods on the class.
 In the C-API, these correspond to specific slots.
 In short, for ``f = np.dtype("f8")``, ``isinstance(f, np.dtype)`` will remain true, but ``type(f)`` will be a subclass of ``np.dtype`` rather than just ``np.dtype`` itself.
-   All the methods which are currently stored on the instance, should instead be defined on the class as is normal in Python.
+   The ``PyArray_ArrFuncs`` which are currently stored as a pointer on the instance, should instead be stored on the class as typically done in Python.
+   In the future these may correspond to python side dunder methods.
    Storage information such as itemsize and byteorder can differ between different dtype instances (e.g. "S3" vs. "S8") and will remain part of the instance.
    This means that in the long run the current lowlevel access to dtype methods